 Target Australia has been forced to issue a recall of cheap bean bag chairs that were sold in Target stores across the country and online at Target.com.au from April 2014 to September 2014.
 This recall is a result of the mandatory standard for bean bag safety set by the Australian Competition & Consumer Commission (ACCC).
 The recall, issued in early October affects anyone who purchased one of these items.

-The Space Chair Cover in Quilt Cotton sold in gray, blue and coffee, and the UPC barcodes for these bean bags are 54803312, 54803602 and 54803626, respectively.
+The Space Chair Cover in Quilt Cotton sold in grey, blue and coffee.
+The UPC barcodes for these bean bags are 54803312, 54803602 and 54803626, respectively.
 These products sold without child-resistant slide fasteners, which may allow children to open the covers and access the polystyrene filling.

-Anyone who purchased one of these covers is urged to discontinue using it immediately and return it to a Target or Target Country store at the earliest opportunity.
+Anyone who purchased one of these covers is urged to discontinue using it immediately.
+You should return it to a Target or Target Country store at the earliest opportunity.
 A full refund will be issued upon the product’s return.

 Strict mandatory standards have been enacted regarding the manufacture and sale of bean bag furniture in Australia.
 These standards exist because the polystyrene filling poses a safety risk to children who may crawl inside the covers and suffocate or choke on the beads.